Vagoasdf/frontend-developer-joyofenergy/README.md

+# About the Repository

+This Repository is expanded an expanded excersice based on the original forked repository, as if it was developed with the Vue Framework.
+It´s being expanded as a code practice excercise by Bruno Gutierrez Rios (@vagoasdf) to rust off my skills at Frontend SPA Dev on a more realistic hands-on approach

 # Introducing JOI Energy

 JOI Energy is a new start-up in the energy industry.
 They provide their customers with smart meters that record their